We’re changing our Status.

 Because we need to, and so do you.

 With the dawn of a new decade we’ve had plenty to reflect on after nearly ten years in business.
 Much has changed in that time, not least the way customers interact with businesses of all shapes and sizes.

-One thing that isn’t slowing is the rapid pace of digital and technological change, and to stay ahead, businesses have to stay relevant, and importantly for us, need to curious about the world.
+One thing that isn’t slowing is the rapid pace of digital and technological change and, to stay ahead, businesses have to stay relevant, and importantly for us, need to be curious about the world.